Lashkar’s propaganda module had plans of intimidating people in every J&K district

 While the police are investigating whether this module had a role in killing civilians in the area, sources tell OneIndia that initial findings reveal they were part of a propaganda module of the outfit.

 The police say that they are questioning Aijaz Mir, Omar Mir, Tawseef Najar, Imitiyaz Najar, Omar Akbar, Faizan Latief, Danish Habib and Showkat Ahmad Mir.
-They were not only trying to intimidate people in the area, but were also spreading false propaganda to create tension.
+They were not only trying to intimidate people in the area but were also spreading false propaganda to create tension.

 With the help of the Pakistan government, we planned to strike here: Confession of a terrorist

 The police found that they had prepared posters to warn people against supporting the Indian administration.
-They were also distributing material to intimidate people and spread mis-information, the police have also learnt.
+They were also distributing the material to intimidate people and spread misinformation, the police have also learnt.

 The police is currently looking for Sajad Mir, Mudddasir Pandith and Asif Maqbool Bhat on whose instructions the 8 persons were acting.